-There is a simple rule to follow if you are married and want the best for your spouse: The highest earner in the couple should defer the start of benefits as long as possible up until the maximum retirement age of 70.
+Rule of Thumb: There is a simple rule to follow if you are married and want the best for your spouse: The highest earner in the couple should defer the start of benefits as long as possible up until the maximum retirement age of 70.
 Don’t focus on who is older.
-Or, who retires first.
+Or, who retires first?
 The key is to make sure the highest earner grabs the highest possible payout.

 While retirees today are probably overly dependent on Social Security benefits, there are a lot of options for achieving a secure retirement plan — regardless of Social Security.

-The NewRetirement retirement calculator can help you discover opportunities.
+The NewRetirement Planner can help you discover opportunities.
 Explore options like reducing expenses, tapping home equity or working a little bit longer and immediately see the impact on your current and future finances.
-This tool was recently named a best retirement calculator by the American Association of Individual Investors (AAII).
-Forbes Magazine calls it “a new approach to retirement planning.
+This tool was named a best retirement calculator by the American Association of Individual Investors (AAII).
+Forbes Magazine calls it “a new approach to retirement planning.”

 However, if all else fails, you might want to explore 11 Ideas for Living on Nothing More than Social Security in retirement.